 Plus, when you have a clearly defined niche and messaging that connects with that niche, your marketing is MUCH more effective!

-Niching, messaging, and marketing all work together to help you attract your coaching clients
+How niching, messaging, and marketing all work together

 So many times business owners jump into marketing without considering who they’re targeting or what they’re sharing.

-Without these three things working in tandem, you’re missing a wheel on the bus (or tricycle, in this case!)
+Without these three things working in tandem, you’re missing a piece of the puzzle.

 Your marketing may not resonate, your messaging may fall flat, and you might not reach the right people.